middlebury/college-handbook/content/ii-ug-college-policies/commun-policies/pets.md

 **Conduct Requirements for Dogs At Work Program**

-*   Owners must register any participating dog with the Risk Office.
+*   Owners must register any participating dog with the Office of General Counsel & Risk Management.
 *   Owners must post a sign on the office door when a dog is present.
 (A sign will be sent in campus mail once the dog registration has received final approval.)
 *   Owners must ensure that dogs are appropriately cleaned and groomed while on campus.
 *   Owners are required to clean up after their dogs, both inside and outside the office, and building.